StydeNet/enlighten/README.md

 ## Installation

+Installing Enlighten requires only 3 steps!

-First step: require the package with Composer:
+First: require the package with Composer as a **dev** dependency:

 ```bash
 composer require styde/enlighten --dev